coderex2522/gengar/README.md

  * **NVM Allocation and Release**: The application on the Gengar's client controller can request and release NVM memory on the remote server directly through the dhmp_malloc and dhmp_free API.

  * **DRAM Allocation and Release**: For Gengar servers, DRAM is a scarce resource.
 Therefore, the client cannot apply for DRAM resources through the API, and must send a DRAM request request to the remote server through the sniffing package.
-The server will decide whether to agree to the client's DRAM application based on the memory pressure condition.
+The server will decide whether to agree to the client's DRAM application based on the memory stress condition.

  * **Remote Read/Write**: When a client allocates NVM or DRAM resources from a remote server, it can directly access remote memory resources through the dhmp_read and dhmp_write API interface.
 Gengar implements remote data access with one-sided RDMA Read/Write Verbs.